thriveweb/deking-new/content/posts/2018-10-26-do-you-need-a-permit-to-build-a-deck.md

 date: '2015-09-07'
 featuredImage: /images/uploads/do-you-need-a-permit-to-build-a-deck-in-queensland.jpg
 shortDescription: >-
-  Yes indeed, you need a permit to build a deck — certainly in Australia, anyway.
-As David from DeKing Decks has discovered, some Aussies would probably prefer to be able to build a deck or a patio extension on their house without needing permission.
+  Thinking about building a deck or patio extension on your house?
+Don't forget that you need a permit to build a deck.
+Find out the steps involved.
 categories:
   - category: Deck Builders
 meta:
   description: >-
     Thinking about building a deck or patio extension on your house?
 Don't forget that you need a permit to build a deck.
 Find out the steps involved.
-  title: Do you need a permit to build a deck in Queensland?
+  title: Do you need a permit to build a deck in Queensland? | Deking Decks
 ---
 Yes indeed, you need a permit to build a deck — certainly in Australia, anyway.
-As David from _DeKing Decks _has discovered, some Aussies would probably prefer to be able to build a deck or a patio extension on their house without needing permission.
+As David from DeKing Decks has discovered, some Aussies would probably prefer to be able to build a deck or a patio extension on their house without needing permission.
 Some would even like to build a deck right up to their property fence!
 (Well that’s one way to get close to your neighbours!)
 And others want to take the DIY approach to a whole new level: ‘Especially for low-level decks, a lot of people think you can just put decking boards over the ground,’ David laughed.

 A building permit is required to build a deck.
 Why?
 Well, there are some important things to consider like: